 (m) “Risk-limiting audit” or “RLA” shall have the meaning set forth in Elections Code section 15366(f).

-(n) “Risk-limiting audit software tool” or “RLA software tool” means software that can perform any of the audit types described in Section 20112.
+(n) “Risk-limiting audit software tool” or “RLA software tool” means software that can or support any of the audit types described in Section 20112.
 Pursuant to Elections Code section 15367(b)(2)(E), the algorithms and source code of the RLA software tool shall be disclosed to the public.
 The Secretary of State SOS shall affect effect this disclosure by posting the source code, or a link to the source code hosted on another publicly available website, on its website.

+[Comment: The “RLATool” ought not “perform” the audit.
+Software must not be relied upon to audit.]

 (o) “Voting system” shall have the meaning set forth in Elections Code section 362.